Photographic Proof That Utah Should Just Be One Big Epic National Park

 But here's the dirty secret: Many of those state parks hold their own against the grandeur of the Big Five, usually with a fraction of fellow humans crowding the trails and vistas.
-With many national parks currently limiting capacity, now's the ideal time to point your GPS toward one of Utah's 10 coolest, and less visited, state parks.
+So if you want to zig while everybody else zags, point your GPS toward one of Utah's coolest, and less visited, state parks.

 Often obscured by the shadow of Utah's most iconic park, this hidden gem located about an hour west of Zion shares much in common with its more celebrated cousin.
-Unfurling a rugged landscape of dramatic sandstone cliffs and ancient lava flows, this high-desert mini-Zion rolls out the red carpet for explorers with 18 hiking trails, 30 campsites, and a fraction of the visitation.
+Unfurling a rugged landscape of dramatic sandstone cliffs and ancient lava flows, this high-desert mini-Zion rolls out the red carpet for explorers with 18 hiking trails, 30 campsites, and a fraction of the people.
 Check out the sights by cruising the main road, or get out and about biking the paved 6-mile Whiptail Trail along the canyon floor.
 If you're feeling extra adventures, you're also about a two hour drive away from Vermillion Cliffs National Monument... which, well, just look at this thing.

 Grab your ATV and hit the sand dunes like Napoleon Dynamite’s grandma at this stunningly unique palace of pink- and red-hued dunes located near the funky little town of Kanab in southwest Utah.
 With 90 percent of the park open for ATV riding, this dramatic out-of-the-way spot attracted just 130,000 visitors in 2019.
 It's the ideal Instagram backdrop for those seeking to cheekily pose in front of 6,000-foot windswept mountains of brightly colored sand.